 The Landscape Assessment has considered several layers of information in determining the location of the Landscape Domains.
 In some cases the boundary between two Landscape Domains is a very distinct and an identifiable point, in other cases the boundary is blurred as the transition between the different Landscape Domains occurs over a larger area.
-Despite this the boundary between the Landscape Domains has been identified as a single line and it is important to realise that where this occurs the Domain may contain features or landscape characteristics that are the same or similar to those identified within an adjoining Landscape Domain.
+Despite this the boundary between the Landscape Domains has been identified as a single line and it is important to realise that where this occurs the Domain may contain features or landscape Domain.
 As detailed in the Landscape Assessment Report (Landscape Assessment of the Rural Environment of the Horowhenua District, October 2008) many adjoining Landscape Domains do share some similarities, however it is the overall combination of characteristics together with their context that gives each Landscape Domain its own identity.